• Skip to main content

 • Paper for making snowflakes.
 My favorite paper for cutting paper snowflakes is origami paper.
 It is just the right weight!
 Thin enough to fold and cut easily, but not so flimsy as to flop over.

 • Glue or tape.
-I used rubber cement, but you can use white glue or double-sided tape.
+I used rubber cement, but you can use a glue stick or double-sided tape.

 • Ribbon (optional)